 Being pregnant means that whatever you eat, your baby eats also.
 In addition to helping you stay well, a healthy diet during pregnancy is an important part of your baby’s development and growth.

-Fish can often be a great source of iron, protein and good fats such as omega-3 fatty acid; however, high levels of mercury can harm your baby.
-Do not eat swordfish, shark, king mackerel or tilefish.
+Fish can often be a great source of iron, protein and good fats, such as omega-3 fatty acid.
+However, high levels of mercury in fish can harm your baby.
+Avoid eating swordfish, shark, king mackerel or tilefish.

-5. Avoid large quantities of liver which can have too much vitamin A. Liver in small quantities is acceptable.
+Liver can have too much vitamin A, which can harm your baby.
+Liver in small quantities is acceptable.